Camping Safety Message

 - Keep a bucket of water, sand or a garden hose nearby for emergencies.

 - Follow the safety instructions provided with disposable barbecues.

 - Never use petrol or paraffin to start or revive your barbecue; use only recognised lighters or starter fuels on coal.

 - Make sure your barbecue is well away from sheds, fences, trees, shrubs or garden waste.

 - Empty ashes onto bare garden soil, not into dustbins or wheelie bins.
 If they're hot, they can melt the plastic and start a fire.

-In recent years there have been a few occurrences of people suffering from carbon monoxide poisoning as a result of lighting a barbecue in a text or other enclosed space.
-More information on carbon monoxide safety from the Gas Safe Register, who has responsibility for promoting carbon monoxide messages on behalf of the Health and Safety Executive.
+In recent years there have been a few occurrences of people suffering from carbon monoxide poisoning as a result of lighting a barbecue in a tent or other enclosed space.
+Discover information on carbon monoxide safety from the Gas Safe Register, who has responsibility for promoting carbon monoxide messages on behalf of the Health and Safety Executive.